Do You Own a North Carolina Farm or Fishery?

 What Else Should You Know About Chapter 12 Bankruptcies?

 Bankruptcy is a serious decision and there can be negative (but temporary) consequences for your credit.
 However, the purpose of bankruptcy is to efficiently and fairly resolve all of your debts in one court so that you may stay in business and regain solid financial footing.
-Bankruptcy not only fixes debt problems, it also fixes credit problems so that you can move forward with your business and life.

 You should discuss your options with a North Carolina bankruptcy attorney.
 Bankruptcy may not be your best option, but if it is, your attorney will work with you and prepare the documents necessary to file your bankruptcy petition with the court.
 You need an attorney who: